 In a majority of the cases, no. Most dental insurance plans only cover preventive dental care and a portion of restorative care.
-Since, dental sedation isn’t necessary to have procedures completed, most will not cover the use of sedation during treatments.
+Since dental sedation isn’t necessary to have procedures completed, most will not cover the use of sedation during treatments.
 However, there may be circumstances that your insurance will cover/partially cover the use of sedation.
-We encourage you to contact your provider to learn about what your particular plan’s coverage.
+We encourage you to contact your provider to learn about your particular plan’s coverage.

 Will dental sedation help my gag reflex?

 While under sedation, your mouth and throat muscles will be more relaxed.
 This will significantly lower your chances of gagging during any dental treatment.
 We understand that gagging is almost impossible to control and can keep patients from receiving the dental care they need.
 We highly recommend using dental sedation to control your gag reflex!